-ISP exists to provide a way for intercultural churches to engage in contextually relevant missions.
-This ministry from the Office of Intercultural Ministries is a partnership with an advisor board of Intercultural pastors who oversee budget from the BGCT's Worldwide Cooperative Program.
+ISP exists to provide a way for Intercultural churches to engage in contextually relevant Missions.
+This ministry from the Office of Intercultural Ministries is a partnership with an advisor board of Intercultural Pastors who oversee budget from the BGCT's Worldwide Cooperative Program.
 All

-Intercultural churches are eligible to apply for assistance.
-Contact our office for the current year application.
+Intercultural Churches are eligible can apply for assistance.
+Contact our office of current year application.